brentp/hts-zig/README.md

 # TODO (maybe)

-+ Add nice genotypes access methods/structs
++ [mostly done] Add nice genotypes access methods/structs
 + Add `vcf.query()` (currently only iteration from start of file is supported, not querying by genomic location.
 + writing. currently everything is read-only.